Getting Students into College

 Many of these students are ready for college but simply don’t apply.
 Or, they get into college but don’t enroll, or enroll but do not complete a degree.
 Others are not prepared for college.
 We know, however, that all of them need post-secondary training for their future success.

-We’ll also identify students who are aiming too low – that enroll in a two-year degree when they could be attending a four-year university – and graduates who show up to college on the first day but never collect their degree.
+We also identified students who are aiming too low – that enroll in a two-year degree when they could be attending a four-year university – and graduates who show up to college on the first day but never collect their degree.

-The goal is to empower Mesa Public Schools to identify students likely to get off-track and to target these individual students with the support they need to enroll in college, graduate and embark on a fulfilling career.
+The goal of this project was to empower Mesa Public Schools to identify students likely to get off-track and to target these individual students with the support they need to enroll in college, graduate and embark on a fulfilling career.